-Size is another important element to clarify in the resume.
 Your pet’s size gives the landlord a feeling of how much damage could potentially happen in their rental, especially if it’s a small space.

 You can also include how much exercise your pet gets and what they do to stay active.
 Although it’s not extremely important, it can support the idea that your pet’s in good health.

-Obedience & Skills
+Obedience and Skills

 This is the section where you can highlight their behavior traits.
 Here you can cover the training your pet has which will give the landlord a better understanding of how they interact with the environment.

 For instance, if your pet has been to a professional trainer, list it!
 Have they received any certificates or awards during their training?
 Include those details as well.